 The following year, in need of a change, Cory moved to New Zealand.
 With his notebooks in tow he started leading an inspired life, each day bringing him closer to his first solo show.
 Selling the entire collection within the first week, it became clear that Cory had found his purpose.

-In September of 2013, Cory realized his lifelong dream and retired from the corporate world to pursue a full-time career in the arts.
+In September of 2013, Cory realized his lifelong dream and retired to pursue a full-time career in the arts.
 He met Kelly Johnsgaard shortly thereafter at a now defunct studio in Calgary’s Marda Loop neighbourhood.
 Together, they co-founded nvrlnd.
 Arts Foundation in 2017.

 As Creative Director of Research & Design, his role has become that of a builder – applying the decades of skills he acquired in the trades to the design and structure of the space.
 He mentors and works with the artists of nvrlnd., to bring their ideas to life.
 More important than just building the physical infrastructure, Cory’s modus operandi is this: